numpy-user/OCVBot/README.md

 ## CONFIGURATION

-Currently OCVBot is configured via a few basic settings in the `ocvbot/config.yaml` file.
+- Currently OCVBot is configured via a few basic settings in the `ocvbot/config.yaml` file.
 Please see the comments in that file for information on how to configure each parameter.

-The bot takes random short breaks, so don't be alarmed if it appears to do nothing for a short while.
+- The bot takes random short breaks, so don't be alarmed if it appears to do nothing for a short while.
+The program's log output will indicate when this occurs.

-For more technical users, comprehensive API documentation is source code docstrings.
+- For more technical users, comprehensive API documentation is available in function docstrings.

+---

 *This bot was written for educational purposes only.
 I am not responsible for how you use this software.*